BenLiu983/House_Price_Prediction_Model_Deployment/README.md

 1.4 Modeling

-The rmse and r square of the test set and is 37486 and 0.796 respectively.
+The MSE, rmse and r square of the test set and is 1405259552, 37486 and 0.796 respectively.

 ![model](https://user-images.githubusercontent.com/64850893/103930484-d3273c80-50ec-11eb-9b7b-c537d84624d2.jpg)

-From the r squaure and the above plot, model does a pretty good job at estimating house prices.
+From the above metrics and plots, the model does a pretty good job at estimating house prices.

 The importance of features is as follows: